Mujahedyousef/Movies-Library/README.md

 #  Project Features

 > * the app allowing to the client to show any movie and show all information for it .
-> * On the second day, the app allows the user to get any movies and search about them.